SciComm 2022 will be virtual (with some in-person events), August 17-19. All times listed are CDT.

 The conference will contain four keynotes, six featured speakers, and more than a dozen breakout discussions.

 Forge collaborations during the conference with entertainment and networking (in person and virtual).

 A chance to present your research to the public and get feedback from conference participants.

 bringing communicators together

 SciComm was initiated as a one-day symposium in 2015 led by a University of Nebraska-Lincoln Program of Excellence Postdoctoral Research Fellow, Dr. Matthew Wilkins.

 In 2018, UNL transformed SciComm into a two-day professional conference that attracted attendees from across the country.
 Following its success, Kansas State University asked to partner with UNL and the two universities are now working together to alternate the conference between campuses yearly.
-In 2019, SciComm was hosted by KSU.
-Now, in 2020, UNL is proud to host SciComm once again.
+In 2022, UNL is proud to host SciComm once again.
 We hope to make it the biggest and best SciComm yet!

 Our goal is to make SciComm a leading conference for practitioners, researchers, and partners of science communication.

 Are you a scientist looking to expand your broader impacts?
 An educator hoping to improve your presentation of complex scientific ideas?
 A journalist focused on scientific research?
 SciComm 2022 is a conference designed to bring together a diverse group of science communicators for the purpose of collaboration, discussion, and dissemination of new ideas.